 We have a multidisciplinary team who provide assessment and rehabilitation, for people who have a diagnosis of CFS/ME.
-The team includes clinicians in liaison psychiatry, occupational therapy, physiotherapy, cognitive behaviour therapy, CFS/ME nursing, dietetics and general practitioners.
+We have a GP with a Special Interest in CFS/ME, Senior Occupational Therapists, a Senior Physiotherapist, Cognitive Behavioural Therapists, Dietician, Nursing and Specialist Medical Staff from Liaision Psychiatry.
 There is a clinical lead and team manager and the whole team is supported by administrative staff.

 "Service is of an extremely high standard.
 Extremely professional.
 Their knowledge of CFS/ME is very good.
 The treatment works."

 "The service has helped me to acknowledge and come to terms with my condition."

 "The group sessions have helped me to identify what I can do to manage the condition."

 "Comprehensive service.
 Helpful dealing with workplace and related issues.
 Flexible with number of appointments and ability to make more as necessary."